A tech community creating rising tides together

 You can attend, advertise to, or sponsor our quarterly one-of-a-kind special Seattle, Eastside, Tacoma, and Portland events (cumulatively averaging 600+ attendees each month), or our bi-annual job fairs (averaging 500+ candidates), to connect with the PNW tech community’s finest.

-Together, this is where we celebrate the world class innovation being developed in your backyard (the 2nd best tech city in North America) with you while inspiring and supporting each other to create more together.
+Together, this is where we celebrate the world class innovation being developed in your backyard (the 2nd biggest tech talent pool in North America) with you while inspiring and supporting each other to create more together.
 Join us!

 How We Started

 The seeds of New Tech Northwest started in 2012.
 Brett Greene and Red Russak took their experiences attending New York Tech Meetup and New Tech Boulder and added some Seattle spice to launch New Tech Seattle.
 Over 250 techies attended the first Meetup to get innovation inspiration from 5 companies, celebrate Seattle’s tech community, and connect with new friends.
 The next month attracted over 350 techies and within a year New Tech Eastside and New Tech PDX launched (with New Tech Tacoma not far behind) to expand across the region creating New Tech Northwest.
 By 2015 we had over 9,000 techies in our community, mentored multiple other tech groups to grow tech communities across North America, had hundreds of startup and enterprise companies showcase their technology on our stage, helped hundreds of people find technical and non-technical tech jobs, hosted delegations from over a dozen countries, and spoke at the White House by invitation.